 4.1 How to navigate the Time Series

-The square viewfinder in the centre of the screen will display the most up to date image of the location.
+The circular viewfinder in the centre of the screen will display the most up to date image of the location.

 How to move the Viewfinder around the map